A proud Fair for Life farmer shows off our certified organic nutmeg and mace fruits.

 Each bioregion in India is known for growing its own unique crop types, so our farms are spread out across hundreds of miles and dozens of climate regions.
 The hot, arid region where bird’s eye chilis grow is hundreds of miles from the humid, tropical land where we source our smoked black pepper.
 Even further away are the lush, green valleys where groves of garcinia and amla trees flourish.
 I spent many hours, many days driving the backcountry roads from one farm to another, watching the landscape change slowly from one bioregion to another.

-The goods from each farm are consolidated for shipment to the U.S., and the premiums—extra payments to the farmers that support our fair trade agreement with them – are evenly shared between all the contributing farms.
+The goods from each farm are consolidated for shipment to the U.S., and the premiums—extra payments to the farmers that support our Fair for Life Project—are evenly shared between all the contributing farms.
 Making sure that each farm gets its fair share and that the premiums are used to support and benefit the most people is a huge challenge due to their geographical distance.

 Some of the trees produce more than one spice.
-For example, the nutmeg tree also produces the spice mace, which is the aril covering on the outside of the nutmeg seed – creating crop diversity.
+For example, the nutmeg tree also produces the spice mace, which is the aril covering on the outside of the nutmeg seed, creating crop diversity.
 In addition, we help select trees that will produce a very high grade of fruits and spices and will command a high price at market.
 This helps the farmers augment the variety of crops they grow without their having to spend a dime (or rupee in this case), and the trees will provide income for many generations.